Good attendance is a basic expectation and is categorised as follows:

 Attendance and Punctuality

-Morning registration begins at 8.50am.
+Morning registration begins at 8.40am.
 Students arriving after this time will be marked as present but arriving late (L).
 The register will close at 9.10am.
 Students arriving after the close of the register will be recorded as late after registration (U).
 This will not be authorised and will count as an absence for that school session.
-If a student has two or more late marks a week a late detention will be given out.
-Detentions for lateness are held on a Tuesday from 3pm- 3.45pm.
+Detention will be given for lateness.
 Parents of students who are continuously late or receive 10 or more U marks in the register may be asked to attend a meeting with an attendance officer in school or may be issued with a Fixed Penalty Notice.

 Absence will only be authorised if a satisfactory explanation for the late arrival can be provided, for example, evidence of attendance at a medical appointment.